darklang/dark/CODING-GUIDE.md

 ### Types

 - Avoid using bools for function parameters to configure.
-Instead use a type with two cases.
-Do match on the type to ensure
+Instead use a type with two cases. `match` on the type to ensure exhaustive checks

 - Unless impossible or impractical to do so, avoid using wildcards in pattern matches.
 When changing a type we would like the compiler to tell us everywhere that has to be changed.

+- Include type annotations for parameters of all functions

 #### Creating types